Flow plans and what's included

 Current plan indicator: The comparison table on Plans & Billing labels your active plan with "Current plan."

-Upgrade welcome modal: When a team admin upgrades your seat to Pro or Enterprise on desktop, a celebration modal appears with your plan badge and a button that launches a guided tour of Team Insights, Team Dictionary, and Team Snippets.
+Upgrade welcome modal: When a team admin upgrades your seat to Pro or Enterprise on desktop, a celebration modal appears with your plan badge and launches a guided tour of Team Insights, Team Dictionary, and Team Snippets.

-Enterprise IT Admin seats: IT Admin seats do not include desktop app access and are not counted toward paid seats.
-Signing in shows a blocking screen with two options — sign out, or open the Admin Portal to change your seat type.
-Admins can assign or change the IT Admin role from the role dropdown on the Team page or when inviting new members.
+Enterprise IT Admin seats: IT Admin seats don't include desktop app access and are never counted toward paid seats.
+Signing in shows a blocking screen with two options: sign out, or open the Admin Portal to change your seat type.

-Warning: If you are already on a paid Pro plan and join a team, Flow shows a warning that you are currently paying for your own subscription.
-Review your billing before confirming so you are not charged twice.
+Warning: If you're already on a paid Pro plan and join a team, Flow shows a warning that you're currently paying for your own subscription.
+Review your billing before confirming so you aren't charged twice.

-Note: Subscription purchases differ by platform. iOS purchases are handled through the App Store and managed by Apple.
-Android shows your current plan label but does not support in-app subscription management — manage your subscription at app.wisprflow.ai.
+Note: Subscription purchases differ by platform. iOS purchases are handled through the App Store by Apple.
+Android does not support in-app subscription management — manage your subscription at app.wisprflow.ai.

 Best practices